 Saethre Chotzen Syndrome

-NORD is very grateful to Gareth Baynam, MBBS, PhD, Clinical Geneticist, King Edward Memorial Hospital, Australia, for assistance in the preparation of this report.
+NORD gratefully acknowledges Gareth Baynam, MBBS, PhD, Clinical Geneticist, King Edward Memorial Hospital, Australia and A/ Head, Western Australian Register of Developmental Anomalies, for assistance in the preparation of this report.

 Synonyms of Saethre Chotzen Syndrome